 Mermaid Sapphires: Teal Sapphires At Their Very Best

-Blue-green or teal sapphires are steadily rising up to join the leagues of mainstream sapphires, especially amongst millennials for engagement rings.
-In a poll conducted early in 2020 by Navneet Gems and Minerals, 90% of women under thirty wanted their engagement ring to be unique, of whom 35% of women who want sapphires as their centre stone see teal sapphires as a great possibility.
+Blue-green or teal sapphires are steadily rising to join the leagues of mainstream sapphires, especially amongst millennials for engagement rings.
+In a poll conducted early in 2020 by Navneet Gems and Minerals, 90% of women under thirty wanted their engagement ring to be unique, of whom 35% of women who want sapphires as their center stone see teal sapphires as a great possibility.

 Presenting the mermaid sapphire, a match made in heaven that reflects the most precious of the earth’s elements – the oceans and the forests.

 THE STORY OF THE MERMAID SAPPHIRE:

 From ancient deities to one of the most iconic corporate coffee logos, mermaids have long held the fascination of generations since their first perceptible mention in Assyria around 1000 BC.
 Creatures of indubitable beauty, mermaids have been the center of aquatic lore, particularly sea-faring people.
 Their half-human, half-fish disposition, mythically makes them the aquatic equivalent of humans.
 Thus perhaps we were destined to fall in love with the mermaid sapphires.

 The beautiful mermaid sapphires spin a story unto themselves.
 Explorers of the vast unknown that is the ocean, a beautiful mermaid dived deep into the sea, looking for hidden treasures.
 She surfed through the colorful reefs and asked many schools of fishes to guide her to the most beautiful thing they had ever seen.
 Tired from her search, she sat down to rest for a while.
 Just then, a vein of sunlight caught a small opening in an inconspicuous mollusk and something sparkled within.